-Contact with hot coolant can result in WARNING serious burns.
-Allow cooling system to cool before releasing pressure and removing radiator cap.
+AWARNING Contact with hot coolant can result in severe burns.
+Allow cooling system to cool before releasing pressure and removing radiator cap or release of hot coolant can result.

-High Engine Temperature Cutoff will ACAUTION shut down engine in an overheat condition only if coolant is sufficiently high to physically contact shutdown switch.
+High Engine Temperature Cutoff will shut down engine in an overheat condition only if coolant is sufficiently high to physically contact shutdown switch.
 Loss of coolant will allow engine to overheat without protection of shutdown device and cause severe damage to the engine.
-It is therefore imperative that adequate engine levels be maintained to ensure operational integrity of cooling system and engine coolant overheat shutdown protection.
+It is therefore imperative that adequate engine levels be maintained for operational integrity of cooling system and engine coolant overheat shutdown protection.